-A Typical Day
+A Typical Day at Nature School

 On arrival, mentors welcome students with a game and nature table, allowing us to meet them where they are and with whatever energy they bring that day.
 A simple game to get moving, playing, and laughing in the fresh air sets the tone for the day.
-A nature table filled with field guides, nature finds and creations allow observations to form and questions to develop.
+A nature table filled with field guides, nature finds, and creations allows observations to form and questions to develop.
 Fifteen minutes after sign-in, backpacks are on as we set off to one of our spots in the forest.

-After a full day, the small groups come together for a closing circle which involves sharing stories from the day and a possible take-home challenge to complete by the next forest day!
+After a full day, the small groups come together for a closing circle, which involves sharing stories from the day and a possible take-home challenge to complete by the next forest day!
 And don’t forget to check your email for a story of the day from our mentors!
-We love to share the awesome highlights and possible discussion points to have with your child to further support integrating and reflecting upon the day and experience.
+We love to share the awesome highlights and possible discussion points to have with your child to support further integrating and reflecting upon the day and experience.